 8. My firm’s name/address changed.
 How do I notify you?

-Please make those updates using the LD-2 form.
+Please make those updates using the quarterly activity reports (LD-2).
 If the name of your firm or client changes, type the new name of the firm/client and then type what the former name was, e.g., ABC Lobbying Firm (Formerly XYZ Lobbying Firm).

 9. My firm has added a new lobbyist.
 How do I register him/her?

 To add a lobbyist, you do not need to submit a registration amendment.
-Simply add that person’s name to the next quarterly lobbying report (LD-2) on line 18 of the issues on which the person is working.
+Simply add that person’s name to the next quarterly activity report (LD-2) of the issues on which the person is working.